mp3skater/mp3skater/README.md

-- Hi, I’m @mp3skater
+- Hi, I’m mp3skater
-- I’m interested in exciting coding projects of all kind.
+- I’m interested in exciting coding projects of all kind, but now kinda sick of Java.
-- If you have any Questions, ask me on Discord: @mp3skater
+- If you have any questions or remarks, you can ask me on Discord: @mp3skater